thorsten/phpMyFAQ/README.md

 http://jquery.com
 Licensed under the terms of the MIT License

-jQuery Autocomplete plugin
-Licensed under the terms of the MIT License

 jQuery datePicker plugin
 http://www.kelvinluck.com/
 Licensed under the terms of the MIT License